Who Do We Work With?

 While working with companies and corporations wanting to create a telepractice division, we provide the knowledge and expertise to walk you through each step!
 From program conception to launch, each consideration is explained and decisions are made until your specific telepractice questions have all been answered and your needs addressed.

 Teletherapy is a type of service delivery model.
 Rather than being directly onsite, within the school, to provide Speech/Language Therapy services, the SLP-T (i.e., Speech/Language Pathologist – Teletherapist) provides services delivered over the Internet through a web-based, HIPAA-compliant, video-conferencing (i.e., virtual) platform.

 Teletherapy is used by schools when they are unable to find a Speech/Language Pathologist (or SLP) to work onsite due to: remote location, SLP shortage, or when a long-term SLP substitute is needed (e.g., for a maternity leave).
 You can learn more by clicking the link below.
 This will take you to the American Speech-Language-Hearing Association’s website.
 Please take a minute to watch ASHA’s video about “Telepractice:” https://youtu.be/CgxH69CqPbMhttps://youtu.be/CgxH69CqPbM

 Corroborated by Kent State University in 2011

-Telepractice has been used successfully by the medical field before year 2000.
-Over the past 20 years, telepractice has been found to be an effective and appropriate type of service delivery by numerous published, peer-reviewed studies starting with Mayo Clinic’s 1997 paper.
+Telepractice has been used successfully by the medical field for decades.
+Over the past 20 years, telepractice has been found to be an effective and appropriate type of service delivery by a number published, peer-reviewed studies starting with Mayo Clinic’s 1997 paper.
 In 2005, the American Speech-Language-Hearing Association released a statement stating that telepractice is recognized as an appropriate type of service delivery model.
 Here are resources to support the position taken by ASHA, American Telemedicine Association, etc.